Amazon Original Stories | 2018

 I don’t have that kind of imagination anymore, and Cantero makes me wistful for that time, because now I’m old and grumpy and could tear down all the ways believing that neck protection from a blanket was goddamn ridiculous in 0.2 seconds.

-Judging by the reviews of this book, it seems a lot of us have really forgotten what it was like to play as kids, to totally believe there was a vampire hiding in your closet just because you had the thought that it was real.
+Judging by the reviews of this book, it seems a lot of us have forgotten what it was like to play as kids, to totally believe there was a monster hiding in your closet just because you had the thought that it was real.

 One boy says, “there’s a giant trapdoor spider hiding under your bed.
 It’s a fact now.”